liebki/MMOGA-Product-Scraper/README.md

 ## Roadmap

+#### Important
-- Make this thing a real API
+- Make this thing a real API with many methods etc.
+- Include more pages than just the first page of the search
+- Support the most types of products

+#### Second choice
 - Clean up the code and split it in methods etc.
 - Learn more about parsing HTML etc. using HtmlAgilityPack
-- Include more pages than just the first page of the search
-- Support the most types of products